 This last section to Egg Beach is rather slow going due to the uneven and rocky terrain – I’m not sure if I’ll be able to reach my destination before it gets dark.
 But I press on around the last rocky headland, with the rocks are starting to look distinctly more “eggy”!

 Almost out of nowhere, I’m confronted by Egg Beach.
 It’s pretty obvious how it got it’s name, and looks quite odd – like each grain of sand has been magnified 1000%!
 In the distance is Twelve Hour Point, the headland at the far end of the beach.

 It’s getting too late to return the same way – the untracked coastal route has taken me longer than I thought, with some easy beach walking, but also many slow sections of boulder hopping and rocky ground.
 There is supposed to be an alternate 4WD track that runs parallel to the shore, so I head directly up the hill behind Egg Beach, through low grass.
 It doesn’t take long before I reach a rough but very distinct vehicular track.

 This is much easier walking, and I make quick progress back towards my starting point.
 I could stay on this 4WD track all the way back to West End Road – but with the potential of another beautiful sunset, just before West End Beach I retrace my steps along the shore.

 I soon reach West End Beach, with its collection of boulders and deep piles of seaweed welcoming me back to my “home beach”!

-I reach the track up through the sand dunes and back to the house just before dark.
-It’s been a satisfying final Flinders Island walk!
+I reach the track up through the sand dunes and back to the house just before dark: Egg Beach has been a satisfying final Flinders Island walk!